ORBICAP AI Policy

 1. Purpose and Scope

 This policy outlines ORBICAP's approach to adopting and endorsing AI tools in its operations.
 It applies to all employees, contractors, and collaborators utilising AI tools and systems.
-The endorsed tools and their recognised users are detailed in the attached appendix, 'Comprehensive List of Endorsed AI Tools.'
+The categories of AI-enabled tools and international frameworks relevant to ORBICAP’s work are described in the attached appendix.

 2. Guiding Principles